top of page

 Steps Toward a Healthier Recovery

 Implementing the Arbinger Approach's Collusion Diagram is a distinctly personal process, but there are universally applicable steps that can nudge the wheel of change forward.
 First, comes recognition of the justifications and resentments at play.
-Then, a commitment to take responsibility for one's role in those constructs, followed by a concerted effort to redefine relationships, be they with substances, behaviors, or our own minds.

-In the accompaniment of a supportive community, each milestone achieved brings new insights and fuels the engine of recovery.
 Whether it's the addict stepping boldly into sobriety, the person with PTSD learning to quiet their internal wars, or the depressive mind fostering a more empathetic outlook, the application of the Arbinger Approach reshapes not just individual recoveries but the broader landscape of mental health.

-The Collusion Diagram in Action
+How to Utilize Collusion Diagram: The Collusion Diagram in Action

 To envision the Collusion Diagram in action is to gaze upon an intricate framework of justifications and resentments, each line a lifeline of sorts.
 By mapping these alliances, individuals can identify the 'players' in their personal dramas – substances, personas, traumas – and begin to shift the script.
 The diagram becomes a malleable representation of their recovery, one that can be scrutinized and altered as growth dictates.